Douglas A-20 Havoc: Pacific

-A major shipment of DB-73s originally destined for France was retained by the US government and converted to A-20C/G attack configuration.
+A major shipment of DB-73s originally destined for France was retained by the US government and converted to the A-20C/G attack configuration.
 The USAAF received 356, most of which were operated by the 5th Air Force in the South West Pacific theater.
-When the war started 27th Bombardment Group (minus its A-20As) was in the process of being sent to the Philippines where it was to have been re-established as an A-20 unit, but the first operational unit in actual combat was the 89th Bombardment Squadron which began operations in New Guinea on August 31, 1942.
+When the war started, the 27th Bombardment Group (minus its A-20As) was being sent to the Philippines, where it was to have been re-established as an A-20 unit.
+The first operational unit in actual combat was the 89th Bombardment Squadron, which began operations in New Guinea on August 31, 1942.

-In early 1944, 312th and 417th Bombardment Groups were sent to New Guinea, equipped with A-20Gs.
+In early 1944, the 312th and 417th Bombardment Groups were sent to New Guinea, equipped with A-20Gs.
 Most sorties were flown at low altitudes, as Japanese flak was not as deadly as German flak, and it was soon found that there was little need for a bomb aimer.
-Consequently, the bomb aimer was replaced by additional machine guns mounted in a faired-over nose.
-A-20Gs were an ideal weapon for pinpoint strikes against aircraft, hangars, and supply dumps.

-When operating in formation their heavy forward firepower could overwhelm shipboard antiaircraft defenses and at wave-top level (resembling a torpedo run) they could skip their bombs into the sides of transports and destroyers with deadly effect.
-In addition, the captains of small Japanese escorts (destroyers, for example) assumed the approaching aircraft were making torpedo runs and turned their vessels bow-on to the aircraft in defense, making the strafing far more devastating to the unarmored escorts and often leaving them even more vulnerable to follow-up "skip-bombing" runs.
+The aimer was subsequently replaced by additional machine guns mounted in a faired-over nose.
+The A-20G was an ideal weapon for pinpoint strikes against aircraft, hangars, and supply dumps.
+When operating in formation, their heavy forward firepower could overwhelm shipboard antiaircraft defenses and, at wave-top level (resembling a torpedo run), they could skip bombs into the sides of transports and destroyers with deadly effect.
+In addition, the captains of small Japanese escorts (destroyers, for example) assumed the approaching aircraft were making torpedo runs and turned their vessels bow-on to the aircraft in defense, making the strafing far more devastating to the unarmored escorts and often leaving them even more vulnerable to follow-up skip-bombing runs.

 After the New Guinea campaign, the A-20s squadrons moved to the Philippines.
 In 1944, three full four-squadron A-20 groups were active in the campaign that led to the invasion of Luzon.
 After the Philippines were secured, A-20s attacked Japanese targets in Formosa.

-The first night-fighter squadron to use P-70s in combat was based at Henderson Field to intercept high-flying Japanese night raiders.
+The first night fighter squadron to use P-70s in combat was based at Henderson Field to intercept high-flying Japanese night raiders.
 The 418th and 421st Night Fighter Squadrons briefly flew P-70s in New Guinea.
-The P-70s scored only two kills during the Pacific war as its performance was not good enough to intercept Japanese night raiders, and were replaced by Northrop P-61 Black Widows as soon as possible.
+The P-70 scored only two kills during the Pacific war, as its performance was not good enough to intercept Japanese night raiders, and was replaced by the Northrop P-61 Black Widow as soon as possible.